muness/muness.github.io/_draftsfolder/planning-not-plans.md

   > "If you don't know where you are going, any road will get you there." – Lewis Carroll

   It's imperative to have clear priorities and understand the rationale behind them.
+- **Reality-Check:**
+  > "Success is not final; failure is not fatal: It is the courage to continue that counts." – Winston Churchill

-- **Reality-Check:** Grounding our objectives in past achievements ensures they're rooted in reality and builds on proven strengths.
+  Grounding our objectives in past achievements ensures they're rooted in reality and builds on proven strengths.

-- **Proactive Living:**
+- **Proactive:**
   > "The future depends on what you do today." – Mahatma Gandhi

   The world is full of distractions and external demands.
 This framework ensures we don't become passive recipients of life's agenda but active directors of our destiny.

+- **Adaptive:**
+  > "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." – Charles Darwin

-- **Adaptive Evolution:** Life's only constant is change.
+  Life's only constant is change.
 A robust system needs to be easy to update, reflecting evolving goals and circumstances.

+- **Quick Recovery:**
+  > "Our greatest glory is not in never falling, but in rising every time we fall." – Confucius

-- **Quick Recovery:** By focusing on short, 90-day sprints, this approach fosters a "fail fast, learn faster" attitude.
+  By focusing on short, 90-day sprints, this approach fosters a "fail fast, learn faster" attitude.
 If a certain direction proves unfruitful, little time is wasted, and course corrections can be made swiftly.

-So, while the detailed plans may evolve, the process of planning, with its introspection, foresight, and adaptability guide me.
+While the specifics evolve, the process of planning, with its introspection, foresight, and adaptability guide me.

 ## Activities overview